Download Your Free Maternity Leave Planner & Proposal

 I’m not sure if there is an advantage to doing one or the other, but was wondering if you have any advice.

 No Maternity Leave Policy?
-No Problem (My Reply)
+Make Your Own.

 See it as a way to initiate the process and the conversation with management.
 In other words, you will invite them to engage in a collaborative approach to address this issue, refine the specifics, and so on.

-For example, some reported requesting and getting four weeks of paid maternity leave, without have to take from their accrued paid time off bank.
+For example, some reported requesting and getting four weeks of paid maternity leave without have to take from their accrued paid time off bank.

+Could you do something similar for your workplace?
+Fit Small Business offers a useful guide for business owners.
+Can you see where a sample policy could be adapted?
 Present the policy as a manager bringing a business solution to an impending (and probably ongoing) personnel issue.
 Position the policy as smart for small business.